 - At your primary care provider - you may have to pay the office visit copay

-You just have to show them your VA Health ID Card and another form of photo ID to get the shot for free.
-Walgreens will even automatically add the information to your VA health record.
+You just have to show a government-issued photo ID to get the shot for free.

 If you aren't enrolled in VA healthcare, your insurance may offer flu shots for free, or for a small fee.
 Check with your insurance company for details.

-Medicare Part B covers 100 percent of the cost of a flu shot as well.
+Medicare Part B covers 100% of the cost of a flu shot as well.